About Training Connect

 Clarity

 Establish what matters most and what you're trying to solve.
 Before any tool selection or vendor evaluation, define your decision authority, identify which decisions must remain human-led, and set the governance boundaries that will guide your AI strategy.
-This strategic foundation makes everything that follows possible.

 Outcome: Clear decision rights and defined governance boundaries before implementation begins.